AitchisonLab/DeleteomeTools/README.md

 ```
 library(DeleteomeTools)
 ```
-### Identifying transcriptionally similar deletion strains
+### Identifying similar deletion strains
-DeleteomeTools was primarily developed to identify deletion strains in the Deleteome that are transcriptionally similar to a strain where a gene of interest was deleted.
+DeleteomeTools was primarily developed to identify deletion strains in the Deleteome whose gene expression changes vs. wild-type are similar to a strain where a gene of interest was deleted.
 We refer to the gene of interest as the "query gene" and its associated deletion strain as the "query strain".

-Users can identify deletion strains similar to the _nup170_ deletion strain using
+For example, users can identify deletion strains similar to the _nup170_ deletion strain using
 ```
 sim <- getSimilarStrainsByReciprocalCorrelation(strain = "nup170, outputDir = "[enter directory to save output]")
 ```